-- 1. Pallino: If a player has only one foot inside the court this will be considered their first attempt.
+- 1. Pallina: If a player has only one foot inside the court this will be considered their first attempt.
 The official will remind the player of having to have two feet inside court.
-Any other pallino delivers with only one foot inside court will be their second and/or third attempt. - 2.
-Bocce ball: If a player delivers a ball with only one foot inside the court the first time in the game this happens the ball will be considered "live" a warning will be given to each team after which penalties will be prescribed. - a.
+Any other pallina delivers with only one foot inside court will be their second and/or third attempt. - Bocce ball: If a player delivers a ball with only one foot inside the court the first time in the game this happens the ball will be considered "live" a warning will be given to each team after which penalties will be prescribed. - a.
 The penalty for a team committing a second ball delivery with only one foot inside the court during a game will be removal of the ball from play for that frame.
 Any "live" balls displaced will be returned to their approximate positions before the foul. - ii.
-Only the player delivering a ball is allowed access to the court.

-13. Unified Sports Team
+Only the player delivering a ball is allowed access to the court. - 13.
+Unified Sports Team - a.

-- a.
 Each Unified Sports doubles team shall consist of one athlete and one partner. - b.
 There is no requirement within these rules as to who (Athlete or Partner) plays the pallina and first bocce ball.
-The order can change from game to game or frame to frame. - c.
-A Unified partner must substitution for a Unified partner and an athlete must substitute for an athlete.
+The order can change from game to game or frame to frame. - 14.
+Substitutions - a.
+Official notification: Officials must be notified of substitutions prior to a scheduled game time or it will result in forfeiture of the match.
+There shall be no substitutions of team members once the regional qualifier has concluded, prior to State Competition.
+Only pairs that qualified together at a regional qualifier are qualified to enter State as a pair. - b.
+Substitution of players: Only one substitute may be allowed per team per game.
+Substitutes may take the place of any player on the team and may substitute for different players on the same team during different games.
+As stated above, substitutions are not permitted after Regional Competition or during State Competition. - c.
+Limitations: Once a player has registered to substitute for one team, he/she may not substitute for any other team during that competition.
+Substitutes should have a bocce skills test score equal to or lower than the person, they are substituting.